 The Minnesota Zoo is not a ticket outlet, but may sell tickets the evening of the show if they are available.

 All prices, dates, and artists are subject to change.
 Service fees are non-refundable.
-All bags will be inspected upon entry and prohibited items removed.
+All bags will be inspected upon entry and at the amphitheater; prohibited items will be removed.

 What happens if it rains or there is severe weather?

 All concerts are rain or shine and if the artist performs, tickets will not be refunded.
 Umbrellas are not permitted in the amphitheater and will be removed from your bags before entry to the Zoo or amphitheater.

 The decision to cancel a concert due to severe weather is rarely made in advance, is a last resort, will be made at the very last minute, and can be made after the scheduled start time.
 Start times may be changed based on weather conditions.
 The Minnesota Zoo will provide updates on our Music in the Zoo webpage, Facebook page, and via Twitter.
 You may also call 952.431.9213 after 6:00 pm.

 May we visit the Zoo prior to the concert?

 Your concert ticket is your admission to the Zoo after 4 p.m.
 You may come early and visit the Zoo until 6 p.m. when the animal exhibits close.
 On August 19, for the Okee Dokee Brothers, you can visit the Zoo starting at 4 p.m.

 If we visit the Zoo prior to the concert, are there any restaurants open for dinner?

 Walkabout Grill and World Tacos are open for pre-concert meals and snacks, including adult beverages.